Murder of Seow Kim Choo: Murder of Seow Kim Choo

-On the night of 7 June 2016, at around 8pm, at a private estate neighbourhood at Telok Kurau, a married elderly couple living in one of the three-storey semi-detached houses was attacked by one of their two Indonesian maids, with the wife being stabbed to death and the husband seriously injured.
+On the night of 7 June 2016, at around 8 pm, in a private estate neighbourhood at Telok Kurau, a married elderly couple living in one of the three-story semi-detached houses was attacked by one of their two Indonesian maids, with the wife being stabbed to death and the husband seriously injured.
 According to neighbours, they were shocked to hear about the killing that took place inside their neighbourhood.
-Several of them told the newspapers that they witnessed the police and ambulance arriving outside the house, after the first police report was lodged at 8.48pm.
+Several of them told the newspapers that they witnessed the police and ambulance arriving outside the house, after the first police report was lodged at 8:48 pm.
 Among the witnesses interviewed, there were three Malaysians who told the reporters that when they passed by the house, they saw a man, who was bleeding in the neck, restraining the maid (who earlier on stabbed the man and killed the man's wife) and bringing her outside the house with her hands tied.
 The man sought help and asked the Malaysian trio to help guard the maid while awaiting the police's arrival.
 Upon hearing that the maid killed his mother, the man's 34-year-old younger son (who just arrived home) angrily punched the maid before the arriving police officers restrained him as they officially placed the maid, identified as 23-year-old Daryati (who goes by one name), under arrest for murder.

 The deceased victim, who was discovered lying on the floor of the master bedroom's toilet, was Daryati's 59-year-old employer Seow Kim Choo, and the injured man was Seow's 57-year-old husband Ong Thiam Soon, a businessman who was the director of three engineering firms in Singapore.
 The couple had two sons, a daughter-in-law and two grandchildren, who all lived together with them at their family's Telok Kurau house.
 According to people known to Seow, Seow was a nice person and easygoing, kind-hearted employer.

-Soon after her arrest, Daryati was escorted by police to Changi General Hospital (CGH), where she was hospitalized and receiving treatment for injuries she sustained on her head and hands during the crime.
+Soon after her arrest, Daryati was escorted by police to Changi General Hospital (CGH), where she was hospitalized and received treatment for injuries she sustained on her head and hands during the crime.
 She was scheduled to be charged the next day for murdering Seow and attacking Ong.